 Turner received a Bachelor of Arts degree in Religion from the University of North Carolina at Chapel Hill in 1973.
 In 1976, he earned his M.ED in Sports Administration from Ohio University where he was honored with the Ohio University Graduate School’s Distinguished Alumni Award in 1993.

 Turner currently resides in West End, NC with his wife, Sara.
-The Turner’s have four adult children and two granddaughters.
+The Turner’s have four adult children, two granddaughters and one grandson.

 For more about Todd Turner please click here.